matyus/roku-api/README.md

 # Roku API

-This README would normally document whatever steps are necessary to get the application up and running.
+This API exists because the CORS policy for the Roku box is configured in such a way that makes it impossible to get any useful callback information using AJAX methods.

 ## Getting Started

-- Get your Roku box IP Address: `Settings > Network > Wireless (or Wired) > IP address (i.e. `192.168.1.4`)
+- Get your Roku box IP Address: `Settings > Network > Wireless (or Wired) > IP address` (i.e. `192.168.1.4`)
 - Clone this repo and `bundle install`
 - Run `bundle exec rails s`
 - See [`config/routes.rb`](./config/routes.rb) for the available API methods.